DO YOU DESIRE TO BE MADE WHOLE?

 7 Therefore you are no longer a slave but a son, and if a son, then an heir of God through Christ.
 (NKJV).

 Therefore, anyone who rejects the Lord Jesus as his personal Saviour and Lord has rejected true freedom and thus chosen to remain under the bondage of law and sin.

 You can never be free from sin until you receive by faith the Lord Jesus (God’s grace personified) and surrender unreservedly to His Lordship.

 Until you begin to live under grace, sin will continue to have dominion over you and you will continue to struggle in vain to be free, for sin only has dominion over people living under law.

 Paul states, “For sin shall not have dominion over you, for you are not under law but under grace.”
 (Rom.
 6:14 NKJV).

 Jesus is asking you today, “Do you desire to be made whole?”

 Friend, quit struggling and trying on your own to free or save yourself from your sins.
 Just say, ‘Yes Lord’ to Jesus and He will make you completely whole and free, even as He did to the man by the pool of Bethesda.

-Prayer: My Dear Heavenly Father, thank for You sending me grace and truth in the person of Jesus Christ.
-I choose to stand fast and walk constantly in the liberty by which Christ has made me free.
+Prayer: My Dear Heavenly Father, thank You for sending me grace and truth in the person of Jesus Christ.
+I choose to stand firm and walk constantly in the liberty by which Christ has made me free.
 I refuse to be entangled again with any yoke of bondage, in Jesus’ name.
 Amen.